Jen Lindstrand, ACMHC

 As a person who stutters (PWS), I have had the honor of working as a mentor and coach for others who stutter for twenty years.
 I know what it feels like to be misunderstood by society or to feel as though your authentic self is locked inside of you, and I can relate to clients who may feel this way.
 I am always happy to work with people who stutter, as this is often something that heavily impacts us on a psychological and emotional level.
 I also have experience with adoption, trauma and identity conflicts related to adoption, substance use, disordered eating, and emotionally, physically, and psychologically abusive environments.

-Educationally, I hold a masters in public policy and administration with a focus in global health from Northwestern University, a post bachelor's degree in marketing from UCLA, and a bachelor of science in psychology, social science, and business administration from UW-Stevens Point.
-I graduate from New York University in 2025 with a masters degree in Counseling for Mental Health and Wellness, and plan to stay at Flourish Therapy Inc. as an associate therapist.
+Educationally, I hold a masters in mental health counseling from New York University with honors, a masters in public policy and administration with a focus in global health from Northwestern University, a post bachelor's degree in marketing from UCLA, and a bachelor of science in psychology, social science, and business administration from UW-Stevens Point.

 In my spare time, you can usually find me listening to music, doing yoga in a sunny spot, running on a new trail, or learning a new skill.
 I enjoy writing, photography, running, snowboarding, yoga, rock climbing, and connecting with my community.
 Whether we meet in session, or we never have the opportunity to meet at all, I want you to know that you matter.
 Your lived experience matters and you deserve to live a full life where you feel that you can be your most authentic self.
+If you are considering therapy with me but have questions, please feel free to email me at Jen.L@flourishtherapy.org.
+Fit between a client and therapist is so important and I will do my best to answer your questions as you figure out your best fit.
 Thank you for stopping by and be well.

 *Accepting New Clients*